Agenda

 City of Walnut Creek

-Walnut Creek should study turning one block of Locust Street into a downtown promenade where people walking and biking have priority and cars are not allowed through.
+Walnut Creek should study turning one block of Locust Street into a downtown promenade where people walking and biking have priority and cars are not allowed through, except where access is truly needed.

 Restaurants and cafes could use more of the street for tables and chairs, with room for a small play space where kids can stay busy while adults sit nearby.
 The goal is a lively downtown street that supports local businesses and gives families a comfortable public place to spend time.

-Add Leading Pedestrian Intervals and No Turn on Red Downtown
+Use Leading Pedestrian Intervals and Targeted Turn Restrictions

-Give people walking a head start and reduce conflicts with turning vehicles.
+Give people walking a head start and reduce the specific turning conflicts that create the most risk.

 Cost